MithrilJS/mithril.js/docs/lifecycle-methods.md

 #### Avoid premature optimizations

-The `shouldUpdate` hook should only be used as a last resort.
+The `onbeforeupdate` hook should only be used as a last resort.
 Avoid using it unless you have a noticeable performance issue.

-Typically performance problems that can be fixed via `shouldUpdate` boil down to one large array of items.
+Typically performance problems that can be fixed via `onbeforeupdate` boil down to one large array of items.
 In this context, typically "large" means any array that contains a large number of nodes, be it in a wide spread (the infamous 5000 row table), or in a deep, dense tree.

 If you do have a performance issue, first consider whether the UI presents a good user experience and change it if it doesn't.
 For example, it's highly unlikely that a user would ever sift through 5000 rows of raw table data, and highly likely that it would be easier for a user to use a search feature that returns only the top few most relevant items.

-If a design-based solution is not feasible, and you must optimize a UI with a large number of DOM element, apply `shouldUpdate` on the parent node of the largest array and re-evaluate performance.
+If a design-based solution is not feasible, and you must optimize a UI with a large number of DOM element, apply `onbeforeupdate` on the parent node of the largest array and re-evaluate performance.
 In the vast majority of cases, a single check should be sufficient.
-In the rare case that it is not, rinse and repeat, but you should be increasingly wary of each new `shouldUpdate` declaration.
-Multiple `shouldUpdate`s are a code smell that indicates prioritization problems in the design workflow.
+In the rare case that it is not, rinse and repeat, but you should be increasingly wary of each new `onbeforeupdate` declaration.
+Multiple `onbeforeupdate`s are a code smell that indicates prioritization problems in the design workflow.

 Avoid applying the optimization to other areas of your application "just-in-case".
-Remember that, generally speaking, more code incurs a higher maintenance cost than less code, and `shouldUpdate` related bugs can be especially difficult to troubleshoot if you rely on object identity for its conditional checks.
+Remember that, generally speaking, more code incurs a higher maintenance cost than less code, and `onbeforeupdate` related bugs can be especially difficult to troubleshoot if you rely on object identity for its conditional checks.

-Again, **the `shouldUpdate` hook should only be used as a last resort.**
+Again, **the `onbeforeupdate` hook should only be used as a last resort.**